Updated: 8/20/2018 | August 20th, 2018

 You plan your travel around getting free accommodation on a train, plane, or bus.

-You spend your nights in airports to save money.
+You’ll spend a night in an airport to save money.

-You know the nationality of everyone just by looking at their bags.
+You know the nationality of everyone in the hostel just by looking at their backpacks.

 You see a television as a luxury and a waste of time.